Skip to main content

 Many smoke detectors use an LED light to show you that everything's working properly.
 If your device's on/off button has a stale red light, it likely means the system is working properly.
 Some detectors will even use a light that flashes periodically to tell you they're working.

-Dust and dirt is clogging the smoke detector
+3. Dust and dirt is clogging the smoke detector

-Sometimes a red light will flash when debris in the system affects its ability to function.
+Sometimes, a red light will flash when debris in the system affects its ability to function.
 Your smoke detector might give off false alarms or blink red constantly if it is dirty or clogged.

-Never place your smoke detector or any part of it in water, and don’t use any cleaning chemicals.
-Liquid can damage your detector’s ability to work effectively.
+Never place your smoke detector or any part of it in water, and don't use any cleaning chemicals.
+Liquid can damage your detector's ability to work effectively.
+For professional help, you can always contact an electrician.

-The smoke detector senses smoke
+4. The smoke detector senses smoke

 This one's pretty easy to decipher.
 Fire alarms are designed to get your attention by any means necessary.